luxonis/depthai-hardware/docs/source/index.rst

 ***********

 These are our most popular devices.
-Brought to market by a successful `KickStarter <https://www.kickstarter.com/projects/opencv/opencv-ai-kit>`__ campaign, OAK-D and OAK-1 have been solving real-world problems for more than 2 years. **USB connection** is great for development - it's easy to use and allows up to
+Brought to market by a successful `KickStarter <https://www.kickstarter.com/projects/opencv/opencv-ai-kit>`__ campaign, OAK-D and OAK-1 products have been solving real-world problems since 2019. **USB connection** is great for development - it's easy to use and allows up to
 10Gbps throughput.